Skip to main content

 Introduction to iCVV

 iCVV, or integrated Card Verification Value, is a security enhancement introduced by card schemes for EMV (Europay, Mastercard, and Visa) compliant cards.
 It represents an evolution of the traditional CVV, designed to be encoded on the Track 2 equivalent data of EMV chips, thereby increasing the security of chip-based transactions.
-For more on EMV chip card types read our post: “What are the Types of EMV Chip Cards?
+For more information on EMV chip card types, read our post: “What are the Types of EMV Chip Cards?

 Key Features of iCVV